 Along the way Jerry studied Avid/Digidesign Pro Tools recording studio software at ProMedia Training in NYC with Terron Darby.
 He achieved certification as a ‘Pro Tools Operator’ and it was here that Darby helped Jerry design his personal portable music recording studio and Jerry’s next technology love began – the patch panel.
 Jerry learned to appreciate the benefits of the the patch panel he came to know in the data centers he visited selling information technology but his appreciation for its benefits deepened during the time he used it to develop his music.

 The improvements to trampoline technology made up for the effects of aging physicality such that Jerry was able to continue throwing a trampoline routine competitive with his college days for 36 years.
 Several months after his 50th birthday, however, he met with his knee surgeon following his fifth arthroscopic knee surgery.
 He sobbed in the car on his way home in the realization his trampolining days were over.
 Even in the temporary insanity of the loss he was grateful for his days as an active trampolinist – he’d had a good run.
 View an aTrampolinist ‘Trampoline Routine’.
 Gain additional perspective on what it means to be aTrampolinist with ‘Pizza Song’.

-Jerry began the aTrampolinist music project in late 2002 envisioning Pavarotti, Segovia, Tchaikovsky and whoever was the world’s greatest recording engineer sitting together at a table watching him perform.
+Jerry began the aTrampolinist music project in late 2002 envisioning Pavarotti, Segovia, Mozart and whoever was the world’s greatest recording engineer sitting together at a table watching him perform.
 He imagined the four all-time greats listening for awhile then saying at the same time, “Not bad.”
-Pavarotti would be talking about his singing, Segovia about his guitar playing, Tchaikovsky about his composing and the recording engineer about his sound.
+Pavarotti would be talking about his singing, Segovia about his guitar playing, Mozart about his composing/arranging and the recording engineer about his sound.